pandosme/pandosme.github.io/docs/_posts/2022-10-02-timelapse.md

 ## Creating Timelapse
 ![Settings]({{ site.url }}/assets/timelapse.jpg)

-You can have a number of simultaneous timelpase recordings at the same time.
+You can have a number of simultaneous timelapse recordings at the same time.
 Note that at least three images needs to be in a recording before the recording is show in the recording list.

 1. Click "Add Timelapse"
 2. Give the recording a descriptive name